-Still looking for that jihadist mass murderer in this Turkish nightclub attack, this attack in the Arena nightclub in Istanbul, murdered 39 people.
+Still looking for that jihadist mass murderer in this Turkish nightclub attack, this attack in the RENA nightclub in Istanbul murdered 39 people.

-There's a lot of a lot of footage on the internet of the attack itself.
+There's a lot of footage on the internet of the attack itself.

-And ISIS has claimed direct responsibility or has claimed responsibility for this.
+And ISIS has claimed direct response or has claimed responsibility for this.

-And they said it was, you know, an attack on the revel of the revelers on their pagan holidays, something along those lines.
+They said it was an attack on the revelers on their pagan holiday, something along those lines.

-Interesting, though, uh a note that's come up as they're trying to find this suspect who is from uh Kyrgyzstan that his according to the Daily Mail here, his wife said, quote, I had no idea he was an ISIS sympathizer.
+Interesting, though, a note that's come up as they're trying to find this suspect who is from Kyrgyzstan, that his, according to the Daily Mail here, his wife said, quote, I had no idea he was an ISIS sympathizer.

 We came to Turkey for work.